PyGLImER/PyGLImER/_sources/chapters/creation/requestclass.rst.txt

 #############
 Your second option is to save data in *hdf5* format.
 In this case, only two directories will be created;
 one for the downsampled raw-data and another one for the final time-domain receiver functions.
-The raw data management is based on `PyASDF <https://seismicdata.github.io/pyasdf/>`_ (head there to learn how to access waveforms, event catalogues, and station response files), whereas receiver functions are saved in an hdf5 variant specific to PyGLImER (in the following, we will learn how to use it).
+The raw data and receiver functions are saved in an hdf5 variant specific to PyGLImER (in the following, we will learn how to use it).

 .. note::